acravenaz/Breakout/README.md

 project exists for purely educational purposes, in the hopes that it may be useful as a learning tool and a demonstration of basic proficiency in Java programming

-Small Java game which implements the Breakout game from Assignment 3 of the freely available CS106A course on Stanford Engineering Everywhere: https://see.stanford.edu/Course/CS106A.
-This implementation completely eschews the ACM library, however, and uses java.awt directly for graphics rendering.
+Breakout is a small Java game which implements the Breakout game from Assignment 3 of the freely available CS106A course on Stanford Engineering Everywhere: https://see.stanford.edu/Course/CS106A.
+Unlike the course which packages the ACM library in its project for convenience, this implementation completely eschews the ACM library, and uses java.awt directly for graphics rendering.

 ***TO RUN: